 Stewart Investors Indian Subcontinent Sustainability Fund Class B (Accumulation) GBP

-The fund benefits from a strong and experienced management team backed by a solid research group.
+It is suitable for investors attracted by the long-term growth opportunities in India but willing to take on the extra risk that investing primarily in a single-country emerging market fund entails.
+The fund benefits from a strong and experienced team, backed by a solid research group.
 The key man on the fund is Sashi Reddy, who has been involved with this strategy since 2009.
-Co-manager David Gait supports Reddy on portfolio construction duties here.
-The duo has worked together on the fund since 2009.
+Co-manager David Gait has been involved with the fund since 2008.

 We are not alone in being attracted to this fund.
-Jonathan Miller, director for manager research ratings at Morningstar, regards it an “excellent option in this space”, while Darius McDermott, managing director at FundCalibre, the fund ratings and research provider, deems it “one of the very best Indian equity funds around”.
+Darius McDermott, managing director at FundCalibre, the fund ratings and research provider, deems it “one of the very best Indian equity funds around”.
+India is his favoured emerging market because of its favourable demographics, entrepreneurial and well-educated society and very pro-business Narendra Modi-led government.

 |Asia - Emerging||100.00 %|

-Sashi Reddy joined First State Investments’ Global Emerging Markets/ Asia Pacific (ex-Japan) team in July 2008.
-Sashi is an investment analyst, responsible for providing research support to portfolio managers and will have a main focus on Indian equities.
-Before joining First State Sashi worked at Credit Suisse First Boston from 2005 to 2007 as an analyst covering the small and mid cap European market.
-He also worked with Irevna, an outsourced Indian equities research house.
-Sashi brings with him six years of industry experience, one year of which was gained at First State in a contract role.
+Sashi Reddy joined the team in August 2007 and is responsible for generating ideas across the Stewart Investors Sustainable Funds group.
+Before joining the company, Sashi worked at Irevna Research, an Indian equities research house from 2005 to 2007.
+Sashi brings with him 13 years of experience, ten years of which were in the financial services industry.
 Sashi has an engineering degree from the National Institute of Technology, Trichy and an MBA from the Schulich School of Business, York University in Toronto.

 Data provided by Morningstar.